kragen/derctuo/markdown/desiccant-climate-control.md

 these chicken bones I have here, is mostly a problem for those three reasons.
 And the physical volume of non-construction non-food garbage can be kept pretty minimal, like, cubic meters per person per year, or less.
-So I'm focusing here on food waste as the central core of the garbage problem.)
+So I’m focusing here on food waste as the central core of the garbage problem.)

-At Burning Man we deal with food waste first of all by dehydrating it, after which we can burn it or just store it in its inert dry state until it's time to carry it away.
-There, it's easy to dehydrate
+At Burning Man we deal with food waste first of all by dehydrating it, after which we can burn it or just store it in its inert dry state until it’s time to carry it away.
+There, it’s easy to dehydrate
 things: you put them in one of those plastic netting bags they sell oranges in and hang them out in the sun and wind.